Post-processor configuration-machine data file (.SM)

-If you change a .SM file while CADFIL is running you need to exit or re-select the .SM file using the ‘select winding machine’ option to ensure the changes are being used.
+If you change a .SM file while CADFIL is running you need to exit or re-select the .SM file using the select winding machine option to ensure the changes are being used.

 The SM file contains comments describing all the parameter and variables in it.
 A number of sample files are usually supplied.
-It is normal for CCL to configure the ‘default.sm’ file to the best knowledge we have available at the time the software is supplied.
+It is normal for CCL to configure the default.sm file to the best knowledge we have available at the time the software is supplied.
 We can offer technical assistance on this if required, please ask!

-There are three types of data in the SM, system constants which are $ variables i.e. $constant-name some of these parameters are described below.
+If you are unsure do not modify the SM file and always make a safe copy of the original file before changing it.
+There are three types of data i n the SM, system constants which are $ variables i.e. $constant-name some of these parameters are described below.
 There are some $constants that define the program layout and this can contain @@variables.
 These variables have the format @@variable-name@@, for example @@DATE@@, during the post-process run time this variable would be substituted for the current time & date.
 A list & description of @@logicals can be found under the topic post processor logicals.

-$GEARING-AX-n These are the ratios, which relate the units of of the winding machine.
+Axis Scale/Gear - $GEARING-AX-n These are the ratios, which relate the units of the winding machine.
 The post processor uses rotational units of degrees, thus if an axis rotation of 1 degree corresponds to a rotation of 234.567 machine units then the scaling ratio would be 234.567.
 If the rotating axis units on the machine are degrees, then the scaling factor would be 1.0.
 For linear axes e.g. cross-feed these relate the units used to define the mandrel in Cadfil to those of the machine i.e. if the machine uses mm and the mandrel is specified in mm the gear is 1.0.
 It is strongly recommended that a system of units for the mandrel are adopted and then used constantly.
 This removes the need to change the scaling data in the configuration file once it has been set up correctly.
 In practice all customer use either mm or inch for the mandrel definition.

-$SMALL-MOVE-AX-n: Significant axis motions for axes 1 to n.
+Small Move Limit - $SMALL-MOVE-AX-n: Significant axis motions for axes 1 to n.
 A value must be supplied for each axis on the machine.
 This function holds small incremental axis motions, until the value of the motion for an axis is greater than the significant axis motion specified for that axis.
 If values of zero ( 0.0 ) are entered then all motions are output, however small they may be.
 The values entered for each axis should be in the relevant machine units.
 If an axis is not present on the machine, a value should still be entered (0.0 for example), as six values are always expected.
 If these are set to zero for active axes, then there may occasionally be very small machine motions due to the numerical rounding errors associated with the generation of the path across the surface mesh.
 Such motions will not add to the accuracy of the winding of the path and may impair the smoothness of the winding operation.
 This feature is not used on the last line of a subroutine, hence ensuring there is no misclosure error of the payout eye position at the end of each cycle.
 All axes positions (except A), return exactly to the start position at the end of each cycle.
 If this was not the case, a program with a large number of cycles would progressively 'shift' the fibre track in relation to the mandrel in one or more axes during winding.

 Maximum Axis Speed - $MAX-SPEED-AX-n: The user can specify a maximum feed rate for each of the axes, this can be used with the speed mode options to ensure no axis goes over-speed and can be used to optimise winding time.
 When graphics of speed are displayed these are as a proportion of the maximum speed for the axis i.e. 0.5=50% maximum speed.

 ; example uses deg/min and mm/min ; set all 6 axes even if machine does not have them $MAX-SPEED-AX-1=60000. $MAX-SPEED-AX-2=60000. $MAX-SPEED-AX-3=60000. $MAX-SPEED-AX-4=40000. $MAX-SPEED-AX-5=30000. $MAX-SPEED-AX-6=30000.

-;example of axis acceleration values ; in mm/min/mm or deg/min/min ; example assuming machine can ; go from 0 to max speed ; in 1/15 mins (4 seconds) ; thus accel = vmax * 15 $MAX-ACCEL-AX-1=900000. $MAX-ACCEL-AX-2=900000. $MAX-ACCEL-AX-3=900000. $MAX-ACCEL-AX-4=900000. $MAX-ACCEL-AX-5=900000. $MAX-ACCEL-AX-6=900000.
+;example of axis acceleration values ; in mm/min/mm or deg/min/min example assuming machine can ; go from 0 to max speed in 1/15 mins (4 seconds) thus accel = vmax * 15 $MAX-ACCEL-AX-1=900000. $MAX-ACCEL-AX-2=900000. $MAX-ACCEL-AX-3=900000. $MAX-ACCEL-AX-4=900000. $MAX-ACCEL-AX-5=900000. $MAX-ACCEL-AX-6=900000.

 $MPF-FIRST-IN-NC.
-A standard Gcode NC program file (<name>.prg) normally consists of a main program (MPF) and a series of sub-programs (SPFs) this option allows the MPF to be the first program in the prg file ($MPF-FIRST-IN-NC=1) or the last program in the prg file ($MPF-FIRST-IN-NC=0).
+A standard G-code NC program file (<name>.prg) normally consists of a main program (MPF) and a series of sub-programs (SPFs) this option allows the MPF to be the first program in the prg file ($MPF-FIRST-IN-NC=1) or the last program in the prg file ($MPF-FIRST-IN-NC=0).

-$MPF-FIRST-IN-NC=2 then instead for creating <name>.prg the post processor will create files <name>.mpf and <name>.spf with the MPF and SPF data in them as some controllers require the two types of program to be separate.
+There are now further options, if $MPF-FIRST-IN-NC=2 then instead for creating <name>.prg the post processor will create files <name>.mpf and <name>.spf with the MPF and SPF data in them as some controllers require the two types of program to be separate.

-$MPF-FIRST-IN-NC=3 then instead for creating <name>.prg the post processor will create files <name>.mpf and one or more <name>.spf files.
+With $MPF-FIRST-IN-NC=3 then instead for creating <name>.prg the post processor will create files <name>.mpf and one or more <name>.spf files.
 Thus every program unit is in a separate file.
 This mode can be useful for example on Siemens 840 controllers the SPF's can be accessed directly from the hard drive (using EXTCALL) without having to 'load them'.

-$MPF-FIRST-IN-NC=4 as option 3 above this splits the program into individual SPF files.
+With $MPF-FIRST-IN-NC=4 as option 3 above this splits the program into individual SPF files.
 The MPF is also created as an SPF file, this may be helpful if the main program needs to be integrated into a higher level HMI on the CNC.

 program file (MPF) and sub-program files SPF's.
 By default these have the file extensions .MPF and .SPF.

 Sometimes the CNC or transfer software may have specific file extension requirements e.g. .NC , .txt

 Please note that if you have mpf and spf with the same extension there are some combinations of $MPF-FIRST-IN-NC= and other options that could lead to 2 files of the same name being generated, or more specifically one being overwritten by the other so some care must be taken or seek advise for the experts if you have a problem.